AbdulMateen18/loancalculator/README.md

 ## Additional Libraries:

--Used react-hot-toast for displaying error and success notifications.
+- Used react-hot-toast for displaying error and success notifications.

 ## How to run the project locally?